Basic Usage

 Ranking Candidates

-To find the best matches from a list of strings, use the rank function:
+To find the best matches from a list of strings, use the rank function.
+This function does provide integrated normalization.

 candidates = ["apple pie", "banana bread", "cherry tart", "apple turnover"]